parisni/mimic-omop-guidelines/01-introduction.md

 - Non commercial MIMICIII (Medical Information Mart for Intensive Care) : our case study
 	- R. Marc
 	- freely-available database via PhysioNet : https://mimic.physionet.org/
+  	- A public github was created : https://github.com/MIT-LCP/mimic-code with many contributers around the world.
 	- Data are collected each 5 years, semi automatically.
 	- This database is de-identified and open, and one can exploit the data after passing an online exam on clinical ethic.
 	- over 300 publications from international researchers independant from the MIT